transdryad/Simple-Platormer-1/README.md

 # Simple-Platormer-1

-A simple pygame platformer, ported from scratch 3.
+A simple html5 platformer, ported from scratch 3.
-Requires pygame.